If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

 How to Spot the Scam

-Red flags that a skills course is probably unnecessary:
+Red flags that a UI UX design skills course is probably unnecessary:

 What to Do Instead

-Find a mentor.
 Someone doing the work you want to do.
 Someone who can give you honest feedback about what matters and what doesn’t.
+My friend’s manager taught her more in two months than $6,200 worth of courses.

-Join a community.
-Not a course community — a professional community.
-Where people share real challenges, not course completions.
+Not a course community where everyone’s also learning.
+A working community where people share real challenges, not course completions.

-The skills gap in UX isn’t about not knowing enough tools or methodologies.
+The UI UX design skills gap in UX isn’t about not knowing enough tools or methodologies.
 It’s about the gulf between what courses teach and what work requires.

 Courses teach you to follow processes.
 Work requires you to create processes when none exist.